Niki Taylor: Personal life

 Taylor has returned to a high-profile life and career again, appearing at major fashion events and New York Fashion Week shows, both with friends and also with her family.

+Taylor lives with her husband, daughter, and sons in a French colonial house on 7 acre in Brentwood, Tennessee.

 Health struggles

-On April 29, 2001, Taylor was critically injured in a car accident in Atlanta, Georgia.
-The driver, her then boyfriend Chad Renegar, was attempting to answer his cell phone when he lost control of the car and smashed into a utility pole.
-Taylor was wearing her automatic shoulder belt at the time, and she was not thrown from the vehicle.
-However, she suffered severe internal injuries, including a collapsed lung and serious liver damage, and two steel rods had to be implanted in her back to hold her spine together.
+On April 29, 2001, Taylor was critically injured in a car accident in Atlanta.
+The driver, her then-boyfriend Chad Renegar, was attempting to answer his cell phone when he lost control of the car and smashed into a utility pole.
+Taylor was wearing her automatic shoulder belt at the time and she was not thrown from the vehicle.
+However, she suffered severe internal injuries, including a collapsed lung and serious liver damage; two steel rods had to be implanted in her back holding her spine together.
 The accident left her unconscious and in a coma for six weeks and then bedridden for an additional month.
-She was treated at Grady Memorial Hospital in Atlanta and had approximately 56 operations and substantial physical therapy.
+She was treated at Grady Memorial Hospital in Atlanta; she had approximately 56 operations and substantial physical therapy.